loicdescotte/Play2-HTML5Tags/README.md

  * min
  * pattern

-    Important note : as 'minLength' does not exist in HTML5 specification, a regular expression pattern will be used to simulate it.
-    If you need both 'minLength' and 'pattern' on a field, write the min length constraint directly in your regex pattern (e.g. add '{2,}' to your pattern for minLength=2)

 ## Magic tag

 The `text` tag is able to change the input type if a specific format is detected.